Many high achievers share a dirty little secret: Deep down they feel like complete frauds–their accomplishments the result of serendipitous luck.

-This psychological phenomenon, known as impostor syndrome, reflects a belief that you’re an inadequate and incompetent failure despite evidence that indicates you’re skilled and quite successful.
+This psychological phenomenon, known as imposter syndrome, reflects a belief that you’re an inadequate and incompetent failure despite evidence that indicates you’re skilled and quite successful.

-Expert on the subject, Dr. Valerie Young has categorized it into subgroups: the Perfectionist, the Superwoman/man, the Natural Genius, the Rugged Individualist, and the Expert.
-In her book, The Secret Thoughts of Successful Women: Why Capable People Suffer from the Imposter Syndrome and How to Thrive in Spite of It, Dr. Young builds on decades of research studying fraudulent feelings among high-achievers.
+Expert on the subject, Dr. Valerie Young, has categorized it into subgroups: the Perfectionist, the Superwoman/man, the Natural Genius, the Soloist, and the Expert.
+In her book, The Secret Thoughts of Successful Women: Why Capable People Suffer From the Imposter Syndrome and How to Thrive in Spite of It, Dr. Young builds on decades of research studying fraudulent feelings among high achievers.

-Drawing on the work of psychologists Pauline Rose Clance, PhD., and Suzanne Imes, PhD., Young uncovered several “competence types”—or internal rules that people who struggle with confidence generally follow.
+Through her personal research, Young uncovered several “competence types”—or internal rules that people who struggle with confidence attempt to follow.
 This categorization’s often overlooked in the conversation, but her reading of it can be really helpful in identifying bad habits or patterns that may be holding you back from your full potential.

 Below is a summary of the competence types Young identifies so you can see if you recognize yourself.
 I also provide some examples you might relate to in your day-to-day life, as well as questions you can ask yourself.

 Perfectionism and imposter syndrome often go hand-in-hand.
 Think about it: Perfectionists set excessively high goals for themselves, and when they fail to reach a goal, they experience major self-doubt and worry about measuring up.
 Whether they realize it or not, this group can also be control freaks, feeling like if they want something done right, they have to do it themselves.

 Not sure if this applies to you?
 Ask yourself these questions: